TWOT1ME/TWOT1ME/README.md

 -----------------------------------------------------------------------------------------

-> I love my headmates alot platonically, Because they help me get through the day as a newer host alongside Elliot or Sora.
+> I love my headmates alot platonically, Because they help me get through the day as a newer host alongside 1x1x1x1.

 > We are bodily a /MINOR/.